1. How to spot a rip

 Former lifeguard Kenny Jewell

-decided to post some potentially life-saving advice and with his permission I have created this page to hopefully make people aware of the risks
+We decided to post some potentially life-saving advice and with his permission we have created this page to hopefully make people aware of the risks

 With the weather hotting up, many of us will be travelling to the coast to enjoy days at the seaside.